Nintendo: 1979–1987: Game & Watch, arcade games, and Nintendo Entertainment System

-Nintendo entered the arcade video game market with Sheriff and Radar Scope, released in Japan in 1979 and 1980 respectively.
-Sheriff, also known as Bandido in some regions, marked the first original video game made by Nintendo, and was published by Sega and developed by Genyo Takeda and Shigeru Miyamoto.
-Radar Scope rivaled Galaxian in Japanese arcades but failed to find an audience overseas and created a financial crisis for the company.
-To try to find a more successful game, they put Miyamoto in charge of their next arcade game design, leading to the release of Donkey Kong in 1981, one of the first platform video games that allowed the player character to jump.
-The character Jumpman would later become Mario and Nintendo's official mascot.
-Mario was named after Mario Segale, the landlord of Nintendo's offices in Tukwila, Washington.
-Donkey Kong was a financial success for Nintendo both in Japan and overseas, and led Coleco to fight Atari for licensing rights for porting to home consoles and personal computers.

 In 1983, Nintendo opened a new production facility in Uji and was listed in the first section of the Tokyo Stock Exchange.
 Uemura, taking inspiration from the ColecoVision, began creating a new video game console that would incorporate a ROM cartridge format for video games as well as both a central processing unit and a picture processing unit.
 The Family Computer, or Famicom, was released in Japan in July 1983 along with three games adapted from their original arcade versions: Donkey Kong, Donkey Kong Jr. and Popeye.
 Its success was such that in 1984, it surpassed the market share held by Sega's SG-1000.
 That success also led to Nintendo leaving the Japanese arcade market in late 1985.
 At this time, Nintendo adopted a series of guidelines that involved the validation of each game produced for the Famicom before its distribution on the market, agreements with developers to ensure that no Famicom game would be adapted to other consoles within two years of its release, and restricting developers from producing more than five games per year for the Famicom.